How Do Bees Make Honey? Complete Guide

 Is honey a bee poop?

 Honey bees do not poop out honey.
-Instead, they have a honey stomach that mixes nectar with enzymes until complex sugars are reduced to simple sugars.
-The final honey is released out of the bee’s mouth and deposited into the honeycomb.
+Instead, they have a honey stomach that mixes nectar with enzymes until complex sugars reduce to simple sugars.
+Moisture-laden honey is released from the bee’s mouth and deposited into honeycomb cells.

 Summing up

 The process of honey-making is fascinating.
-It starts with the collection of nectar before it is processed in the hive by house bees.
-After the inversion process is complete, the bees will dry it out before storing the final honey in honeycomb cells.
+It starts with collecting nectar, which house bees process in the hive.
+After the inversion process, the bees dry it before storing the final product in honeycomb.

-Although the process of making honey may sound gross to some, it’s actually quite sanitary.
-With a special area for collecting and processing honey inside the bee, it’s comparable to drinking milk from a cow.
+Although making honey will sound disgusting to some, it’s extremely sanitary.
+With a specific area for collecting and processing honey inside the bee, it’s comparable to drinking milk from a cow.

 If you enjoyed this article, you should check out our guide that answers how much honey does a bee make?
 You may be surprised at how little one bee makes in its lifetime!